truenas/documentation/content/CORE/Virtualization/Jails/JailSoftware.md

 ---
-title: "Installing Software in a Jail"
+title: "Installing Software"
-description: "How to install software in a jail using FreeBSD packages."
-tags: ["jails"]
+weight: 20
 ---

 A jail is created with no software aside from the core packages installed as part of the selected version of FreeBSD.